 |Mobility||It is available on all the devices||It is available on both web based and mobile-based clients.|

 It provides security for the documents, scripts, and sections through user authentication.

 Document access through the Qlikview desktop is managed by Windows NTFS File Security.

-The user access to web-based Qlikview Enterprise Management Console is limited to only windows users who are a part of particular windows group.
+The user access to web-based Qlikview Enterprise Management Console is limited to only Windows users who are a part of the particular windows group.

 |Big data Support||

 |Overall cost||The billing is dependent on customer needs, hence pricing is not publicly available.||

 |Partner Network||Below average network.||Large partner network, having 1000+ partners.|

 |Mobile Clients||Supported on phone, tablets, and iPad.||Supported on iPad|